her-mirror/Agent-Aara/docs/getting-started/configuration.md

   redis_data:
 ```

-This comprehensive configuration system allows you to customize every aspect of the Ara Health Agent while maintaining security, performance, and reliability across different deployment environments.
+This comprehensive configuration system allows you to customize every aspect of the Aara Health Agent while maintaining security, performance, and reliability across different deployment environments.